-A complete set of engineering "as-built" drawings are to be submitted to the base building engineering consultants.
-Two (2) sets of blackline prints of these drawings are to be submitted to the Property Management Office.
-One set of architectural "as-built" drawings are also to be sent to the Property Management Office.
+A complete set of engineering "as-built" sepia drawings are to be submitted to the base building engineering consultants. three (3) sets of blackline prints of these drawings are to be submitted to the Landlord's Property Management Office.
+Three (3) sets of architectural, electrical and mechanical "as-built" drawings are also to be sent to the Landlord's Property Management Office.